antiproton/jsonchess.org/intro.md

 ---------

 Each page of this website that deals with a part of the protocol is split into two sections: 'Data structures' and 'Topics'.
-The data srtuctures section declares some named data structures for referring to later when describing messages in the topics section.
+The data structures section declares some named data structures for referring to later when describing messages in the topics section.